-Hope Haven was first envisioned by Father Peter Wynhoven, a transplant from Holland to the Archdiocese of New Orleans.
-In 1911, he founded St. Vincent’s Hotel to help jobless and homeless men.
-With its success, he turned his attention to what he thought was the root cause – orphaned and abandoned boys.
-Wynhoven’s “school farm” as he called it, was simply a dream, but after wide community support it became a reality.
-Early on, the Times-Picayune newspaper covers a litany of benefits and fundraisers that include movies, dances, vaudeville shows, parades, even auto and air shows.
-Once the seed money was secured, Wynhoven found a “stretch of overgrown wilderness” just outside of New Orleans.
+Local enthusiasm for the mission was strong.
+Throughout its early years, the Times-Picayune chronicled a steady stream of benefits and fundraisers through movies, dances, vaudeville shows, parades, even automobile and air shows, all held to support Hope Haven and the boys who lived there.
+Once the seed money was secured, Wynhoven found a “stretch of overgrown wilderness” just outside of New Orleans in nearby Marrero, Louisiana.
 He summoned a number of dairy farmers and craftsmen from Holland to offer their expertise.
 By 1921, nearly 250-acres had been cleared for cultivation of crops, as well as for the raising of pigs, sheep, and dairy cows.
 A handful of humble, utilitarian buildings went up to house its young farmers.
-In 1924, when the Catholic Orphan Asylums in New Orleans announced plans to close all of their sites, Wynhoven knew his mission would soon grow.
+In 1924, when the Catholic Orphan Asylums in New Orleans announced plans to close all of their sites, Wynhoven knew his mission would grow and a proper school was in the works.

 Behind its beautiful facade, Hope Haven holds a much darker past.
 In the early 2000s, the institution was tarnished by revelations of abuse.
 Beginning in the spring of 2005, adults who lived at Hope Haven and Madonna Manor in the 1950s and 1960s began to surface with accounts of mistreatment and sexual abuse at the hands of staff members.
 Collectively, the lawsuits described a harsh psychological and physical environment in which disobidient children as young as 4 were sometimes told they were worthless and unloved.
 They alleged the environment included harsh beatings at the hands of nuns, including one who favored a collapsible military shovel.
 Some plaintiffs said they were sexually humiliated or abused by priests, nuns, or staff members at the two Marrero institutions.